Accessibility statement

 Some people may find parts of this service difficult to use because:

-- we ask you to input a number from your identity document
+- we ask you to input a number, for example, from an identity document or email

 - we use graphics to show example identity documents - these can be unreadable or distorted if you set your display contrast too high, or if you have a visual impairment